-You may also adjust the height of the bench or the bar to simulate inclined push-ups.
+You may also adjust the bench or bar height to simulate inclined push-ups.

-On the other hand, this style of push-ups requires plenty of equipment.
-If you are attending a gym, then you probably will have access to the tools listed earlier.
+On the other hand, this style of push-up requires plenty of equipment.
+If you are attending a gym, you will probably have access to the tools listed earlier.

 However, those who want to progress in push-ups are most likely training at home.
-At home, you probably don’t have the necessary arsenal for dip belt push-ups.
+You probably don’t have the arsenal at home for dip belt push-ups.

 Alternative Ways To Add Weight To Your Push-Ups

 Because dip belt push-ups are so demanding on equipment, I would totally understand if many people preferred other methods of adding weight to build muscle on their upper body.

 For those who don’t have the equipment or are skeptical of the belt push-ups, let’s now talk about a few other ways to do weighted push-ups.
 I personally think that many of these variations are inferior to the hip belt method, but they’re still worth covering.

 You may try these variations to confirm that the dip method is better.
 Or if you figure out that something works better for you, then, by all means, stick to it!